propelml/propel/README.md

 ## Status and Examples

 Propel is under heavy development and its API, sadly, is subject to change.
-We do intend to make a Promise of Comaptibilty in in the future; but it can't be done yet.
+We do intend to make a Promise of Compatibility in in the future; but it can't be done yet.

 Please have a look at our example neural network here